ThomasJames/GNSS_Cleaning_3D/README.md

 The class performing the computations is [here](https://github.com/ThomasJames/GNSS_Cleaning_3D/blob/master/GNSSCleaner_Class.py)

 Confidence levels can be adjusted.
-95%, 98% and 99% are potential defaults.
+95%, 98% and 99% are potential defaults as these are most often used.

 ### Libraries needed